ejarzo/planet/src/pages/sell-trade/index.md

 ---
 ###

 Planet always has buyers on duty and we’re happy to look at anything you bring in.
-We see a lot of stuff these days, though, and you should know a little about the process before you come by.
+We see many collections every week though and you should know a little about the process before you come by.

 * We buy vinyl (LPs and 7"s), CDs, Cassettes, DVDs and blu-rays.
 * We buy some music-related books, posters, etc.